muhamed42/Assignment-QS3/Invoices-Testcases.md

 - The response returns an error message.

 # TC-12
-## Verify that the user can view detailed information of a specific invoice using a non-existence ID.
+## Verify that the user can't view detailed information of a specific invoice using a non-existence ID.
 ### Steps
 - GET /invoices/{id} endpoint.
 - "Click 'Try it out', enter the non-existence ID, and hit 'Execute.'
 The response shouldn't provide the any invoice details."